Organic or Diffused: Can We Distinguish Human Art from AI-generated Images?

 Publication

-Conference on Computer and Communications Security (CCS)
+Proceedings of ACM Conference on Computer and Communications Security (CCS).
+Distinguished Paper Award

 Anna Yoo Jeong Ha